-- "Land Tenure" means the Applicant owns the Project land or has other legal long-term interest with the landowner that is satisfactory to the State (see Appendix F). - "Larger Parkway Plan" is a formal document that lays out a plan for a River Parkway, approved by the appropriate governing body and coordinated with local landowners and jurisdictions. - "Local Watershed Group" means a group consisting of owners and managers of land within the watershed of interest, local, State and federal government representatives and interested persons other than landowners, who reside or work within the watershed of interest, and may include other persons, organizations, nonprofit corporations and businesses. - "Low Impact Recreational Activities" See "Compatible Recreational Opportunities." - "Nonprofit Organization" means any nonprofit corporation formed pursuant to the Nonprofit Public Benefit Corporation Law (Division 2 (commencing with Section 5000) of Title 1 of the Corporations Code) and qualified under Section 501 (c) (3) of the Internal Revenue Code. - "Other Sources of Funds" means cash or In-Kind contributions that are required or used to complete the River Parkway Project beyond the grant Funds provided by this program. - "Planning" means specific preparations necessary to execute eligible River Parkway Projects.
+- "Landscape" means arranging or modifying the features of a natural environment, such as planting trees, flowers and/or shrubs, for merely aesthetic purposes. - "Land Tenure" means the Applicant owns the Project land or has other legal long-term interest with the landowner that is satisfactory to the State (see Appendix F). - "Larger Parkway Plan" is a formal document that lays out a plan for a River Parkway, approved by the appropriate governing body and coordinated with local landowners and jurisdictions. - "Local Watershed Group" means a group consisting of owners and managers of land within the watershed of interest, local, State and federal government representatives and interested persons other than landowners, who reside or work within the watershed of interest, and may include other persons, organizations, nonprofit corporations and businesses. - "Low Impact Recreational Activities" See "Compatible Recreational Opportunities." - "Nonprofit Organization" means any nonprofit corporation formed pursuant to the Nonprofit Public Benefits Corporation Law (Division 2 (commencing with Section 5000) of Title 1 of the Corporations Code) and qualified for exempt status under Section 501 (c) (3) of the Internal Revenue Code. - "Other Sources of Funds" means cash or In-Kind contributions that are required or used to complete the River Parkway Project beyond the grant Funds provided by this program. - "Planning" means specific preparations necessary to execute eligible River Parkway Projects.
 Planning includes conceptual designs, pre-schematic work, such as initial architectural and engineering plans prepared during the preliminary Project phase; schematic documents; technical consulting; construction design; preparation of construction bidding documents; permits or appraisals.
-Planning costs are distinct from "hard" project costs of actual construction or Acquisition. - "Project" means the Acquisition or Development activity to be accomplished with grant Funds. - "Project Performance Period" refers to the beginning and ending dates of the Grant Agreement.
-Eligible costs incurred during this period may be funded from the grant. - "Project Scope" means the description or activity of work to be accomplished by the River Parkway Project. - "Proposition 50" See "Bond" - "Public Access" generally refers to full right-of-way from public thoroughfares or public transportation. - "Public Agency" means any State of California department or agency, a county, city, public district or public agency formed under California law. - "Restore" or "Restoration" means to establish some of the structures, functions or dynamics of an indigenous (native) ecosystem (as defined by the Society for Ecological Restoration). - "Riparian Habitat" means lands that contain habitat which grows close to, and which depends upon, soil moisture from a nearby freshwater source. - "River Parkways" are outdoor areas adjacent to a river or stream, set apart to conserve scenic, natural, open space or recreational values to afford Public Access to open space, low impact recreational activities, and/or wildlife habitat and may encompass ecological Restoration, flood management, water quality and/or urban waterfront revitalization benefits. - "Riverine" means living in, growing in, or located in a stream or river.
+Planning costs are distinct from "hard" project costs of actual construction or Acquisition. - "Project" means the Acquisition or Development activity to be accomplished with grant Funds, and other funds if necessary, that meets two of the five statutory conditions (see page 1). - "Project Performance Period" refers to the beginning and ending dates of the Grant Agreement.
+Eligible costs incurred during this period may be funded from the grant. - "Project Scope" means the description or activity of work to be accomplished by the River Parkway Project. - "Proposition 50" See "Bond" - "Public Access" generally refers to full right-of-way from public thoroughfares or public transportation. - "Public Agency" means any State of California department or agency, a county, city, public district or public agency formed under California law. - "Restore" or "Restoration" means to establish some of the structures, functions or dynamics of an indigenous (native) ecosystem (as defined by the Society for Ecological Restoration). - "Riparian Habitat" means lands that contain habitat which grows close to, and which depends upon, soil moisture from a nearby freshwater source.

+"River Parkways" are outdoor areas adjacent to a river or stream, set apart to conserve scenic, natural, open space or recreational values to afford Public Access to open space, low impact recreational activities, and/or wildlife habitat and may encompass ecological Restoration, flood management, water quality and/or urban waterfront revitalization benefits.

+"Riverine" means living in, growing in, or located in a stream or river.